kernhanda/kernhanda.github.io/_posts/2018-01-08-tutorial-typescript-canvas-drawing.md

 type of `e` can vary.
 We detect the type of the event argument by checking for the presence of the `changedTouches` field; if it's present, we have a touch event, otherwise it's a mouse event.

+## Demo

+You can see a live demo of this tutorial [here](https://kernhanda.github.io/blog-demos/canvas/).

 ## Further reading